 To attach the aluminum strip to our precut wood, we drilled 3 holes in the strip and 3 holes in the wood, evenly spaced.
 Then we drilled the 2 holes in the strip that lined up with the studs, so that the screws would hit the studs.

-Once all the holes were drilled into the aluminum strip, we attached it to the wood, lining up the 3 holes across the wood with the 3 holes in the strip.
-Now that the strip was attached to the wood, the shelf was ready to be attached to the wall where our studs were.
+Once all the holes were drilled into the strip, we attached it to the wood.
+We did this by lining up the 3 holes across the wood with the 3 holes in the strip.
+Once the strip was attached to the wood, the shelf was ready to be attached to the wall.

-All that measuring (and…let’s be honest…a little bit of arguing) paid off because we got them up, level and secure on the first shot.
+All that measuring (and…let’s be honest…a little bit of arguing) paid off.
+We were able to get them up, level and secure on the first shot.

-There’s just enough space to add a little bit of decor among a few necessities, plus the old wood adds some warmth to the room.
+There is just enough space to add a little bit of decor among a few necessities.
+I also love that the old wood adds some warmth to the room.

 You’re also getting a little peek of the vanity, paint and light fixture.
 I know it’s not much but I have to do something to get you to come back. 😉